jamesgaitan/jamesgaitan/README.md

 Hi, I'm James Gaitan.
 I'm a computer engineer interested in systems software and embedded software engineering.
+Currently, I am working at Aurora as an embedded software engineer where I work primarily in C++ on STM and NXP SoCs.

 I graduated from the University of Maryland, College Park with a B.S. in computer engineering.
 I've worked as a systems software engineer at Hughes Network Systems where I made extensive use of Intel [AVX-512 instructions](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-avx-512-instructions.html), the [VTune profiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.d506ko), and the Intel [I64 and IA-32 architecture optimization reference manual](https://www.intel.com/content/dam/doc/manual/64-ia-32-architectures-optimization-manual.pdf) to write a high-performance software defined modem server.
 I've also worked at BlueHalo as an embedded software engineer where I mainly developed firmware and drivers for Nordic and STM32 devices in C/C++, targeting ARM Cortex-M3 processors.

-Currently, I am working at Aurora as an embedded software engineer where I work primarily in C++ on STM32 processors.
-I work mainly with GPS devices used for localization.

-My interests right now are mostly in compiler engineering, but I'm also interested in HPC and GPUs.
-I read many books, blogs, and articles on computer engineering.
-At the moment I'm reading books on compilers and am aiming to start contributing to LLVM, GCC, and CLang.

 ## My Favorite _X_